alejandroVeRod/BerserkScrapper/README.md

 # BerserkScrapper
 An easy home made scrapper for the berserk manga from berserkonline.com.
-I do not own any of the rights from the web or the manga, it's just some code pasted in order to get the images and make a pdf per chapter
+I do not own any of the rights from the web or the manga, it's just a tool to get the manga in pdf to read it on my phone :P

-INSTRUCTIONS:

 WINDOWS
 --------